Welcome, please Log In or Register

 So here is a quick guide to cooking different cuts of the goat: enjoy!

-Loin: It’s a bit early, but save this one for barbeque season and spice things up with a red pepper and goat kebabs?
+Loin: Save this one for BBQ season and spice things up with a red pepper and goat kebabs - YUM!

 So remember, take it slow with goat, treat it gently and you will have the meal of a lifetime!